Alixyvette/CS351-Systems-Programming/mp-cache-Alixyvette/README.md

 #### Performance (26 pts)

-For each matrix size, the performance of your `transpose_submit` function is evaluated by using <span>valgrind</span> to extract the address trace for your function, and then using the reference simulator to replay this trace on a cache with parameters (*s=5*, *E=1*, *b=5*).
+For each matrix size, the performance of the `transpose_submit` function is evaluated by using <span>valgrind</span> to extract the address trace for the function, and then using the reference simulator to replay this trace on a cache with parameters (*s=5*, *E=1*, *b=5*).

-Your performance score for each matrix size scales linearly with the number of misses, *m*, up to some threshold:
+The performance score for each matrix size scales linearly with the number of misses, *m*, up to some threshold:

 -   *32 &times; 32*: 8 points if *m < 300*, 0 points if *m > 600*